Toruitas/drawing-tool/README.md

 This project originally envisioned relying to a much heavier degree to WebAssembly, either using [Emscripten](https://emscripten.org/) to transpile C/C++ to WebAssembly or Rust's (wasm-pack and wasm-bindgen)[https://rustwasm.github.io/].
 I managed to get some very simple C transpiled into WASM with Emscripten, merely add and subtract, as test cases to see how to import them into a React project.

-The default packer for a JS project is Webpack, currently on version 4.
+The default packer for a React project is Webpack, currently on version 4.
 It does not support importing `.wasm` files.

 Luckily, Webpack 5 does support it.
 To install it was simple enough, `npm install webpack@beta`.
 Afterwards, in a single, vanilla JS module, I could use something like `import await { add, subtract } from "./math.js"` and it would work.
 Great.
 [Sourcecode](https://github.com/Toruitas/webpack5wasm)